 "Signed."
 "Sign."
 Derived from former Section 1-201.
-Former Section 1-201 37. referred to ""intention to authenticate";"; because other articles now use the term ""authenticate," the language has been changed to ""intention to adopt or accept."
-The latter formulation is derived from the definition of ""authenticate" in Section 9-102(a)(7).
-This provision refers only to writings, because the term ""signed," " as used in some articles, refers only to writings.
-The definition of "sign" is broad-it encompasses the authentication or adoption of all records, not just writings--.
-The definition replaces the definition of "signed" in earlier texts of this article.
-This provision definition also makes it clear that, as the term terms "sign," "signed"," is or "signsignature" are used in the Uniform Commercial Code, a complete signature is not necessary.
-The A symbol may be printed, stamped or written on, or electronically attached or associated with, a record. it It may be by initials or by thumbprint or by electronic symbol, sound, or process.
+Former Section 1-201 referred to "intention to authenticate"; because other articles now use the term "authenticate," the language has been changed to "intention to adopt or accept."
+The latter formulation is derived from the definition of "authenticate" in Section 9-102(a)(7).
+This provision refers only to writings, because the term "signed," as used in some articles, refers only to writings.
+The definition of "sign" is broad-it encompasses the authentication or adoption of all records, not just writings.
+The definition replaces the definition of "signed" in earlier texts of this Article.
+This provision definition also makes it clear that, as the term terms "sign," "signed," is or "signature" are used in the Uniform Commercial Code, a complete signature is not necessary.
+The A symbol may be printed, stamped or written on, or electronically attached or associated with, a record: it It may be by initials or by thumbprint or by electronic symbol, sound, or process.
 It may be on any part of the document a writing or other record and in appropriate cases may be found in a billhead or letterhead.
 No catalog of possible situations can be complete and the court must use common sense and commercial experience in passing upon these matters.
 The question always is whether the symbol, sound, or process was executed or adopted by the party with present intention to authenticate or adopt or accept the writing record.
-Concerning developments in technology, including automated transactions and electronic agents, see also Section 1-103, Comment 2.